Zstorm999/MusicHub/README.md

 A simple app for keeping track of all your musical files.
 You can add playlists and albums.

-Currently works on windows, build and run with the script provided
+Currently works on Windows, build and run with the script provided